-Applicants are encouraged to contact Nancy Melley, 202-357-5452, or nancy.melley@nara.gov at the NHPRC who may:
+Applicants are encouraged to contact Nancy Melley, Director for Technology Initiatives, 202-357-5452, or nancy.melley@nara.gov who may:

 - Advise the applicant about the review process; - Answer questions about what activities are eligible for support; - Supply samples of successful applications; - Read and comment on a preliminary draft.
 Applicants should submit a draft at least 2 months before the deadline.